rcastro-uy/ruby_multithreaded_server/README.md

 ### Initial Configuration

-The server must be executed running 'ruby web_server.rb' in cmd, while starts the server and waits for inbound connections on localhost:8080
+The server must be executed running 'ruby server.rb' in cmd, while starts the server and waits for inbound connections on localhost:8080
 From client side, a connection could be established using Telnet, providing 'localhost' hostname and '8080' port.
 In Windows, from cmd in the directory type 'telnet localhost 8080' to begin a connection.
 From here, the client can send requests to the server, that contains a job and a command type (a particular way of execution).
 At any time, the 'quit' command close the connection from the current client.

 ## Features